 A Heartworm Society news release states: “By giving heartworm prevention every month, forgetful pet owners will have their pets protected when they need it most.”
 But doesn’t that also mean they get it when they need it least?

 Are you a “forgetful” owner?

-In this part of my heartworm series, we’ll discusses informed decision-making, and suggests ways, if you want them, to limit or eliminate heartworm drugs.
+In this part of my heartworm series, we’ll discuss informed decision-making, and suggests ways, if you want them, to limit or eliminate heartworm drugs.
 I am a researcher and holistic health advocate, not a vet.
 Please learn the facts then discuss with your vet the appropriate course given your dog’s location, lifestyle, travel schedule, health, climate and the time of year.
 Expect an open-mind and respect from your vet, or find another vet.
 Just as with vaccination, “one size fits all” is outdated, profit-driven, lazy medicine.

 Take a look at the map, courtesy of the Heartworm Society.
 Part 1 of this article demonstrated that transmission is heat and mosquito dependent.
 As expected, dark areas of the map, which show the most heartworm cases per clinic, are found in the hot, humid Southeastern US, especially the Atlantic and Gulf coasts and Mississippi Delta.

 Don’t let the map scare you.
 If published seasonally, map colors would pale significantly during cool months.
 Also remember that you’re seeing generalities, not specifics.
 A clinic near a rural pond will likely have many cases while an urban clinic 15 miles away may have a much lower incidence.
 Maps are general.
 Determine your own microclimate.
 Ask your vet how many cases of heartworm infection he/she treated in the past year.
 Also ask if he/she treats all positive cases, or just those with advanced infestation.
 If the vet doesn’t keep detailed records, that should tell you something.